mfandel118/Employee-Tracker/README.md

 SOURCE db/schema.sql
 ```

 OR copy the code from schema.sql into your mySQL Workbench and execute.
 You should then modify the seeds.sql file to populate the tables with information specific to your company.
-Once the seeds.sql file has been updated.
-Repeat the same steps you took for executing the schema.sql file.
+Once the seeds.sql file has been updated, repeat the same steps you took for executing the schema.sql file.
 Next, run

 ```
 npm i